IBM-Bluemix-Docs/sql-query/jdbc.md

 Connection properties (except for the CRN) can be specified as part of the URL, separated by `&`, or through the Java connection properties object.
 The following properties are supported:

-- `Password` (required): IBM Cloud API key for running the queries.
-It must start with a lowercase letter.
+- `password` (required): IBM Cloud API key for running the queries.
+The property name must start with a lowercase letter.
-- `User` (optional): A username is not required and is ignored if given.
+- `user` (optional): A username is not required and is ignored if given.
 It must start with a lowercase letter.
-- `Targetcosurl` (optional, but usually needed): Cloud {{site.data.keyword.cos_short}} URI in SQL query style, where the results are stored.
+- `targetcosurl` (optional, but usually needed): Cloud {{site.data.keyword.cos_short}} URI in SQL query style, where the results are stored.
 If this property is not specified, you cannot run queries that return a JDBC result set.
 The JDBC connection can still be used to retrieve database metadata and run DDL and [ETL-type statements](#etl-type-statements).
 It must start with a lowercase letter.
-- `LoggerFile` (optional, default none): file to write driver logs to.
+- `loggerFile` (optional, default none): file to write driver logs to.
-- `LoggerLevel` (optional, default set by Java SE Development Kit): java.util.logging level for the driver.
+- `loggerLevel` (optional, default set by Java SE Development Kit): `java.util.logging` level for the driver.
 Java SE Development Kit default is usually `INFO`.
   - `DEBUG/FINER` or `TRACE/FINEST` are the most useful values.
-- `FilterType` (optional, default none):
+- `filterType` (optional, default none):
   - Only tables are returned if `filterType` value is set to `table`.
   - Only views are returned if `filterType` value is set to `view`.
-- `AppendInto` (optional, default *true*):
+- `appendInto` (optional, default *true*):
   - If it is set to false, no `INTO` clause is appended, and results are not available through the driver.
 It is used with [ETL-type statements](#etl-type-statements), where the INTO options are provided as part of the statement.

 ## Driver functionality